Back to Fluff: Highlights from Fluff Fest 2014

 Have You Seen This Handsome Man?

-Appraise was the other Spanish (or actually Catalunyan) band playing that show and they were also great, at least if you think it’s great to see a passionate youth crew band that put meaning in their lyrics and not just sing the same old clichés typical for that style of hardcore music.
+Appraise was the other Spanish (or actually Catalonian) band playing that show, and they were also great—especially if you appreciate seeing a passionate youth crew band that puts meaning into their lyrics rather than just singing the same old clichés typical of that style of hardcore music.
 Yeah, Appraise is one of the few youth crew bands that I enjoy seeing live.

 The closing act for that show was Gab De La Vega from Brescia, Italy.
-Gab is a well-known name in the European DIY hardcore punk scene being the man behind Epidemic Records and frontman of The Smashrooms, though his solo acoustic project is also great.
-He is singing his songs about social justice, political resistance and animal liberation with such a passion that everyone was steadfast in the room enjoying his performance.
+Gab is a well-known name in the European DIY hardcore punk scene, being the man behind Epidemic Records and the frontman of The Smashrooms.
+His solo acoustic project is also great.
+He sings songs about social justice, political resistance, and animal liberation with such passion that everyone was captivated in the room, thoroughly enjoying his performance.

 Gab De La Vega